dannyrabiz/UpPair/README.md

 `conda install UpPair`

 ## Introduction
-Where [UpSet plots](https://ieeexplore.ieee.org/document/6876017/) were created to solve the problem of the over complicated Venn Diagram with multiple sets overlapping.
-UpPair is meant to solve the issue of sequential paired Venn Diagrams.
+Where [UpSet plots](https://ieeexplore.ieee.org/document/6876017/) were created to solve the problem of the over complicated Venn Diagram with multiple sets overlapping, UpPair is designed to solve the issue of sequential paired Venn Diagrams.
 ![](https://github.com/dannyrabiz/UpPair/blob/main/Images/Sequential_Venn.png)

 On its own a Venn diagram is satisfactory in displaying data; however, if the diagrams are related to one another and one wanted to compare them as to visualize a comparison between the groupings, they are essentially unhelpful both for visualizing absolute numbers and relative overlap ratios.
 UpPair plots allow you maintain all the data demonstrated in a Venn, while allowing you to orient each pairing in a way that compairing between them is simple and intuitive.
 The best part is that with our tool, you can create these plots with only 1 line of code and with straightforward easy to use cusomtizations.